-We advise on copyright with respect to online content, artwork, literature, music, film, software and databases, including issues relating to intermediary liability.
+We advise on copyright with respect to digital content, user-generated content, audiovisual media services, artwork, literature, music, film, software and databases, including issues relating to intermediary liability.

 We have a thriving trademarks practice and advise on the registration, renewal, assignment, enforcement and exploitation of trademarks in Cyprus and the EU.

 Antoniou McCollum & Co. advises multinational companies and international organisations on energy and environmental law matters, including on climate change.

 Highlights of our recent work include:

 - acting for a multinational oil and gas company on the licensing of hydrocarbons exploration and exploitation

 - advising a global climate change firm on EU and Cyprus regulatory matters

 - advising a multinational oil and gas company on issues under the Law of the Sea (UNCLOS) and the legality of drilling activities in disputed territorial waters

 - advising a global organisation on forest protection law.